 Q 5.
 How can I prevent lower back pain when doing ab workouts?

 Ans.
-To prevent lower back pain, ensure you’re using correct form, don’t forget to work your back muscles as well, and always warm up before your workout and cool down afterwards.
+To prevent lower back pain, ensure you’re using the correct form, don’t forget to work your back muscles as well, and always warm up before your workout and cool down afterwards.

 Q 6.
 What is the difference between dynamic and ballistic stretching?